scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 .. centered:: |outlier|

 Outliers can arise because of either human errors, captor errors or inherent causes.
-For example one can think of the highly corrupted crime dataset from UCI where some samples present a huge population compared to others and some other sample may present a huge criminal activity compared to other.
+For example one can think in an economical setting to income which is highly corrupted by outliers (very high income).

 Here, we limit ourselves to linear estimators, but non-linear estimators are also plagued with the same non-robustness properties.
 See scikit-learn RANSAC